Jence Ann Rhoads: Personal life

 Rhoads mother, Melinda Rhoads, played for the United States national handball team for 10 years and was a member of the 1984 U.S. Women's Olympic Handball Team.
 Her father, Robert Rhoads, is a former professional basketball player who played college basketball at Wake Forest University.

 Basketball

 College

 Rhoads played for Vanderbilt from 2007 to 2011.
 In 2011, she garnered first-team All-SEC honors and second-team all-conference honors by the Associated Press.
-She was the only player in the schools history to have at least 1100 points, 500 assists and 400 rebounds.
+She was the only player in the school's history to have at least 1100 points, 500 assists and 400 rebounds.